DRiXD/data_parsing/README.md

 # data_parsing
-A small repository for parsing DriveU-Data into Yolov3-darknet- and F-RCNN-format.
+A small repository for parsing DriveU-Data into Yolov3-darknet and SSD input formats.

 Created for research @DHBW_Karlsruhe .
 Dataset: https://www.uni-ulm.de/en/in/driveu/projects/driveu-traffic-light-dataset/